-Amazon reportedly to sell Nike shoes directly via brand registry
+Amazon reportedly to sell Nike shoes directly via brand registry designed to block knockoffs

 - UW professor got it right on Trump.
 So why is he being ignored? | Danny Westneat

-Foot Locker shares plunged as much as 11 percent, while Finish Line fell 5.9 percent.
+It’s unclear how much more Nike merchandise might ultimately flow through Amazon, but the prospect of a special relationship between the two companies sent shoe-retailer stocks tumbling.
+Foot Locker plunged as much as 11 percent, while Finish Line fell 5.9 percent.
 Dick’s Sporting Goods dropped more than 9 percent.
 European sellers Sports Direct International and JD Sports Fashion declined as well.

 When brands work directly with Amazon, they can point out violations and have the counterfeit goods removed.
 Amazon eventually aims to use machine learning to detect knockoff products before they’re even posted to the site, the person familiar with the matter said.